24 Hours Hotline: +86 137-3541-1378

 As the day’s art-filled exploration comes to a close, your guide will escort you back to your hotel.
 You’ll reflect on the artistic treasures you’ve discovered, from the innovative galleries of M50 to the historic charm of Duolun Road and the dynamic exhibitions at the Shanghai Art Museum and Power Station of Art.
 Each stop offered its own unique insight into the city’s creative evolution, and you’ll leave with a deeper appreciation for Shanghai’s thriving art scene.
 Once you arrive at your hotel, your guide will ensure you're comfortably settled, giving you the evening to relax and unwind after a day full of inspiration and cultural immersion.

-Day15 Departure from Shanghai
+Day15 Shanghai Departure

 As your time in Shanghai comes to a close, you’ll have the chance to reflect on the vibrant energy, rich culture, and stunning sights you’ve experienced during your stay.
 After breakfast, your guide will meet you at your hotel and escort you to the airport for your departure.
 Whether you’ve marveled at the futuristic skyline from The Bund, wandered through the serene beauty of ancient gardens, or immersed yourself in the city’s dynamic history, Shanghai has undoubtedly left you with lasting memories.
 With a heart full of experiences and a camera full of pictures, you’ll head to the airport, ready for the next adventure, but Shanghai will always remain in your thoughts as a city that beautifully blends the past and the present.
 Safe travels as you depart, and we hope to welcome you back to this incredible metropolis in the future.

-From $1490 per person
+From $1818 per person

 Free Inquiry